Clearing 2026 now open

 About

-Before joining the University of Derby in 2016, he worked clinically as a prosthetist-orthotist, supporting individuals with mobility impairments, including those with musculoskeletal and neurological conditions.
-This clinical background informs his research on rehabilitation pathways, mobility, and functional outcomes.
+As a Health and Care Professions Council–registered prosthetist/orthotist, I worked clinically before joining the University in 2016, supporting people with mobility impairments arising from musculoskeletal and neurological conditions.
+This clinical experience continues to inform my research on rehabilitation pathways, mobility, and functional outcomes.

-He has authored over 35 peer-reviewed publications and serves as Associate Editor for Prosthetics and Orthotics International.
-He welcomes collaboration and PhD supervision in ageing and frailty, rehabilitation research, digital health, prosthetics and orthotics, and long-term condition management.
+I have authored more than 35 peer-reviewed publications and serve as Associate Editor for Prosthetics and Orthotics International.
+I welcome opportunities for collaboration and PhD supervision in rehabilitation research, digital health, prosthetics and orthotics, long-term condition management, and ageing and frailty.

 Research interests